SplootCode/splootcode/README.md

 That being said, building a tree-editing interface that's fast, compact and intuitive is no easy feat.
 This is very much a work in progress.

 ## Goals
- * An unrestricted implementation of JavaScript
+ * An unrestricted implementation of JavaScript or Python
  * Fast and easy to edit using a keyboard and autocomplete
  * A responsive layout that adapts to different screen sizes
  * Help developers avoid syntax errors and other common programming errors